trxe/notes-blog/content/language-sound-patterns/4_Vowels.md

   - creaky: tilde below
   - breathy: umlaut below

+Coarticulation: overlap in the articulatory gestures
+- anticipatory coarticulation
+- if a nasal consonant is anticipated, you have to open the velar port and nasalize the vowel! e.g. [pæn]

+For every nasal vowel, there is a non-nasal vowel: nasal vowels are marked.
+- nasal tracts dampens acoustic cues differentiating the vowels
-Extra resonance of the nasal cavity interferes with the acoustics of tongue/lip: so nasal vowels are harder to distinguish
+- Extra resonance of the nasal cavity interferes with the acoustics of tongue/lip
+- so nasal vowels are harder to distinguish

 ## Length and diphthongs

 Dipthongs and dipthongized vowels

+Dipthongs are longer than dipthongized vowels generally, but crucially must **change tongue position** in constrast with diphthongized vowels.

+Voice quality contrasts tend to be more marked on vowels because vowels are necessarily voiced.

+Different **tension** in the vocal folds WILL be observable.

 ## Tone

+Voice quality contrasts tend to be more marked on vowels because vowels are necessarily voiced.

+Different **frequency** in the vocal folds WILL be observable.

 tone is a property of the unity larger than a segment, usually syllable/word.
 BUT the diff in pitch is the clearest at the vowel.